purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-tabs.md

 ---
 # Designing tabs

-Tabs are a simple way to surface content in your app by essentially embedding a webpage in Teams.
+Designing a tab for Teams tabs is similar to designing a single-page application or website.
+The best tabs are simple, task oriented, and facilitate collaboration.

 ## Tab audiences

 With tabs, your user may be one person (personal tab) or a group (channel tab).
-While it may not change your design, knowing your app's scope could influence your design.
+While it may not matter, knowing your app's scope could influence your design.

 ## Tab layouts